ondfisk/GitHubDemo/README.md

 # GitHub Demo

-This project demonstrates a number of capabilities in GitHub and Microsoft Azure:
+This repository demonstrates a number of capabilities in GitHub and Microsoft Azure:

 - Continuous Planning using _GitHub Issues_
 - Continuous Integration using _GitHub Repositories_ and _GitHub Actions_